Events

 The essentials to look for

-• Opening hours that match a workday (7 AM–8 PM)
+• Opening hours that match a workday — 7 AM–8 PM is the sweet spot.

 Thamel cafés

-• Bodhi Books & Bakes — comfy nooks, exposed brick, power outlets.
+• Bodhi Books & Bakes — comfy nooks, exposed brick, power outlets, books to browse.
 Quieter than Java.

 • HUB — open-plan space with organic Karma Coffee.
-Good for long days.
+Good for long days; the high ceilings make it feel less claustrophobic.

-• Ananda — mellow, plant-filled, soft ambient music.
-Best for reading and deep work.
+• Ananda Café — mellow, plant-filled, soft ambient music.
+Best for reading and deep work rather than calls.

 Jhamsikhel cafés

-• House 5 — brunch-café by day, wine bar in the evening.
-Laptop-friendly until about 4 PM.
+• House 5 — brunch café by day, wine bar in the evening.
+Laptop-friendly until about 4 PM, then transitions to a different crowd.

-• Drip Inn — cozy, reliable Wi-Fi, friendly owners.
+• Drip Inn — cozy, reliable Wi-Fi, friendly owners who don't watch the clock.

-• Red Mud — quiet corners, windows over trees, lower Wi-Fi than others but excellent atmosphere.
+• Red Mud Coffee — quiet corners, windows over trees, lower Wi-Fi than others but excellent atmosphere for deep work.

 More options in our full Jhamsikhel bars & cafés guide.